shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-npm/index.md

 </div>

 ## Introduction
-Modern web applications like a Shopware web shop has to deal with a bunch of frontend dependencies.
-There are several tools out there which helps to manage these dependencies.
-In the following guide we'll provide you with the information you'll need to install additional third-party dependencies with `npm`, the default package manager for the javascript runtime environment `node.js` in combination with `grunt`, a javascript task runner.
-We're using this setup starting with Shopware version 5.2 to manage our frontend dependencies.
+Modern web applications like a Shopware web shop have to deal with many frontend dependencies.
+There are several tools available which help manage these dependencies.
+In the following guide we'll provide you with the information you need to install additional third-party dependencies with `npm`, the default package manager for the javascript runtime environment `node.js`, in combination with `grunt`, a javascript task runner.
+This setup will be used in Shopware starting with version 5.2 to manage frontend dependencies.

 ## Requirements
 The guide assumes that you have the following applications / tools installed on your local machine: